 Interested groups and individuals may nominate specific bulk substances for inclusion on the list.
-Nominations will only be evaluated if they are for specific active ingredients that meet the definition of a bulk drug substance in § 207.3(a)(4), are not for components of approved products, and are not for the subject of a USP or NF monograph.
+Nominations will only be evaluated if they are for specific active ingredients that meet the definition of a bulk drug substance in § 207.3(a)(4).
+Nominated substances that do not meet this definition will not be included on the list.

 To fully evaluate a bulk drug substance, FDA needs the following information about both the bulk drug substance being nominated and the drug product(s) that will be compounded using such substance: